Educating Your Child At Home

 - Provide the same opportunities for socialisation that your child would get in a school.

 Who you need to tell

 If your child is already enrolled at a school, you must tell the headteacher in writing that you want to take them out of school to educate them at home.
 They’ll tell us when you do this.

 We’ll then contact you to check some basic information, such as your child's name, their date of birth and your contact details.
 We’ll also ask you for a brief outline of your home education plan.
 This helps us know that your child isn’t missing from education.

 As long as we have no concerns, we will be in touch annually to check you are still home educating your child, and we have the right contact details.
 If you move house or if your child starts school please let us know as soon as possible.

-Most families contact local schools, private tuition centre and colleges if they want their child to sit an exam.
+Most families contact local schools, private tuition centres and colleges if they want their child to sit an exam.

 Returning to school

-If you would like your child to return to school (or you want them to attend school for the first time), you should contact the School Admissions Team.
+If you want your child to return to school (or to attend school for the first time), please contact the School Admissions Team.